 Automated Monthly Reports

 Delivering automated report is mostly a hands-off service.
 But it is also a recurring project.
-If you like using technology, and you want recurring revenue stream this type of work can be a good option.
+If you like using technology, and you want a recurring revenue stream this type of work can be a good option.

 You may find that clients are not willing to pay high fees for this type of work.
 In that case, you’ll need lots of accounts to make this service profitable.